uboslinux/ubos-website/hugo/content/blog/2020/02/17/update.md

 new feature is that UBOS now writes system logs to the UBOS Staff.
 This aids in troubleshooting systems that don't have keyboards or monitors.

-There were also some minor bug fixes and documentation improvements.
+There is also an initial integration with the Storj decentralized storage network on the "yellow" release channel, and the usual bug fixes and documentation improvements.

 As usual, the details are in the
 [release notes](/docs/releases/2020-02-17/release-notes/).